 - Select the version of Pyramid to deploy.

-- Supply the initial memory and CPU values of your Kubernetes environment.
+- Supply the initial memory and CPU core values of your Kubernetes environment.
 These are used to size the memory and CPU footprints of the service pods.
-The cluster will not accept less than 8 CPUs and 12GB of memory.
-The minimum recommended size, however is 16CPUs and 16Gb or memory.
+The tool will not accept less than 12 CPUs and 16GB of memory.
+Click here to see the minimum recommended sizing guidelines.

 - Set for each service the number of pods you which to deploy initially.
 The cluster assumes a minimum of 1 for each service, with the Router having a minimum of 2.

 - The GIS service has a maximum pod setting of only 1 that cannot be changed in this tool

 - Check the "NLQ" option if you plan to enable Natural Language Querying - since this has a dramatic impact on memory allocations to the "AI" services.

 - For each relevant service, check if you would like elastic scaling.
 Currently the configuration tool only supports horizontal scaling.
 For each service with scaling enabled, set the maximum number of pods the system can add when scaling out.

 - Click the NEXT button to see the specific steps needs to deploy the YAML configuration file.
 These steps involve: